webgme/webgme-cli/README.md

 + __Tried loading "coreplugins/XXXXGenerator/XXXXGenerator" at xxxxx/src/../node_modules/webgme/src/plugin/coreplugins/...__

-    + This usually happens after updating a clone of the webgme-setup-tool and is caused by an outdated version of the webgme.
-That is, this happens when the webgme-setup-tool has been updated to support a feature that isn't supported in the currently installed webgme dependency.
+    + This usually happens after updating a clone of the webgme-cli and is caused by an outdated version of the webgme.
+That is, this happens when the webgme-cli has been updated to support a feature that isn't supported in the currently installed webgme dependency.
 Running `npm update` from the project root should fix it.